Natural Sciences Tripos: Teaching

 Teaching is carried out by 16 different departments.
 Subjects offered in Part IA in 2019 are Biology of Cells, Chemistry, Computer Science, Evolution and Behaviour, Earth Sciences, Materials Science, Mathematics, Physics, Physiology of Organisms and Mathematical Biology; students must take three experimental subjects and one mathematics course.
 There are three options for the compulsory mathematics element in IA: "Mathematics A", "Mathematics B" and "Mathematical Biology".
 From 2020 Computer Science will no longer be an option in the natural sciences course.

 Students specialize further in the second year (Part IB) of their Tripos, taking three subjects from a choice of twenty, and completely in their third year (Part II) in, for example, genetics or astrophysics, although general third year courses do exist – Biomedical and Biological Sciences for biologists and Physical Sciences for chemists, physicists, etc. Fourth year options (Part III) are available in a number of subjects, and usually have an entry requirement of obtaining a 2:1 or a First in second year Tripos Examinations, and is applied for before the commencement of the third year.
-As of 2008, options with an available Part III option are: Astrophysics; Biochemistry; Chemistry; Earth Sciences; Materials Science and Metallurgy; and Experimental and Theoretical Physics. the tripos is delivered by sixteen different departments including:
+As of 2025, options with an available Part III option are: Astrophysics, Biochemistry, Chemistry, Earth Sciences, Materials Science, Experimental and Theoretical Physics, History and Philosophy of Science, Systems Biology and Quantitative Climate and Environmental Science (QCES).
+As of 2025 the tripos is delivered by many different departments including: